10 Reasons to Visit Pittsburgh in June – Summer is Coming

 Cinema in the Park

-Dollar Bank's Cinema in the Park is one of the most enjoyable activities in the summer months as pop-up movie screens can be found on select nights in parks all over the city like Schenley Park, Grandview Park, Riverview Park (just following Stars at Riverview Jazz on select nights), and more.
+Dollar Bank's Cinema in the Park is one of the most enjoyable activities in the summer months as pop-up movie screens can be found on select nights in parks all over the city like Schenley Park, Grandview Park, Riverview Park (just following Stars at Riverview on select nights), and more.
 Just be sure to get there early as these shows can be quite popular!

 To check out the full schedule for Cinema in the Park, click here.